polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Reading Research Paper Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm https://arxiv.org/pdf/1712.01815.pdf
 * Reading Article Mastering the game of Go without human knowledge https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ
 * Github --  https://github.com/ahkhalwai/chess-alpha-zero

+#### Sarah

+* Watched Fastai NLP video 2 and 3
+* Made that aur package for Grid (and a couple others) to try to make the PySysft for Android project working on my machine.
+* Tried to get together with the goodfellows, but it was just and myself.
+* Applied for the OpenMined scholarship
+* Looked at equation 5.6-5.12 to try to understand it well enough to help someone in the goodfellows channel

 ### Day 24: